-While on site, the Visiting Team will write a comprehensive report of its observations and conclusions.
+While on-site, the Visiting Team will write a comprehensive report of its observations and conclusions.
 The report is divided into sections that correspond to those in the school's Self-Study.
 The report will include:

-- Overarching Commendations and Recommendations These major areas of focus serve as a way of understanding the themes or trends that emerged over the course of the On-Site Visit. - Narratives A statement that summarizes the section of the self-study and describes what the team observed relative to that particular area of school operation. - Commendations Those areas the team found particularly commendable, making reference to specific SAES Standards (). - Suggestions Ideas that team members wish to share regarding ways to improve the program.
-Suggestions should be considered but are not binding.

-• Recommendations - Actions that the school must take to resolve areas of non-compliance with SAES Standards and are intended to foster school growth and improvement.
-All recommendations must be addressed by the school in subsequent interim reports to the SAES Standards Committee and, therefore, are binding.
+- Overarching Commendations and Recommendations: These major areas of focus serve as a way of understanding the themes or trends that emerged over the course of the On-Site Visit. - Narratives: A statement that summarizes the section of the Self-Study and describes what the team observed relative to that particular area of school operation. - Commendations: Those areas the team found particularly commendable, making reference to specific SAES Standards. - Suggestions: Ideas that team members wish to share regarding ways to improve the program.
+Suggestions should be considered but are not binding. - Recommendations: Actions that the school must take to resolve areas of non-compliance or to create more complete adherence to a specific Standard.
+Recommendations are intended to ensure compliance and to foster school improvement.
+All recommendations must be addressed by the school in subsequent interim reports to the SAES Standards Committee.

-Within two weeks following the conclusion of the On-Site Visit, a final copy of the report will be sent to the Head of School.
+Within two weeks following the conclusion of the On-Site Visit, a draft copy of the report will be sent to the Head of School.
 The Head of School responds as directed regarding factual errors and errors of omission in the report.
 At this time, the report remains confidential and is not circulated to any members of the school community.

 IX.
-Notification, Terms and Status of Accreditation
+Notification, Terms, and Level of Accreditation

 The Report of the On-Site Visiting Team will be reviewed and discussed by the SAES Standards Committee at their next scheduled meeting after the completion of the report.
-In some cases, this may be a few months after the actual visit..
+In some cases, this may be a few months after the actual visit.
 The Standards Committee will then make a recommendation regarding the school's accreditation status to the SAES Board of Directors.
 The recommendation must be approved by the Board of Directors before it is official.